wilsonzlin/parse-js/notes/AST design rationale.md

 }
 ```

-3. We want to be able to mutate the tree:
+## We want to be able to mutate the tree

 ```rust
 struct Node<'bump> {